laserpants/trombone/docs/route-format.rst

 Request body JSON values
 ************************

-When a JSON-formatted request body is present, the dispatch handler will first try to parse the object and substitute any placeholders in the template with corresponding values whose keys match the names of the variables in question.
+When a JSON-formatted request body is present, the dispatch handler will first try to parse the object and substitute placeholders in the template with values whose keys corresponding to the names of the variables being considered.

 ..  =======================  ==========================
     Route configuration:     ``POST /customer  <>  INSERT INTO customer (name, address, phone) VALUES ( {{name}}, {{address}}, {{phone}} )``